spautz/packagelint/README.md

 # @spautz-devtools

-Some personal dev scripts, configs, and tooling
+Some personal dev scripts, configs, and tooling.

+This is an experimental playground.
+Do not use.